Trusts, Estates & Inheritances

 Sale type: Private Sale

-Client: Chicago, Family Estate
+Client: Family Estate, Chicago

 Andy Warhol (1928-1987)

-(Feldman & Schellman II.22-31),
+Marilyn Monroe (Feldman & Schellman II.22-31), 1967

 The complete set of ten screenprints in colors on wove paper

-36 x 36 in. each (91.4 x 91.4 cm each
+36 x 36 in. each (91.4 x 91.4 cm.) each

 © The Andy Warhol Foundation for the Visual Arts, Inc. / Artists Rights Society (ARS), New York